vyjith/Managing-Secrets-in-Ansible-using-the-AWS-secret-Manager/README.md

 In this section I am going to encrypt only my variable file, you can also encrypt your main playbook.

+**The biggest downside of the ansible vault is that if you forget your vault password, you won't be able to recover it.
+To avoid this, save your ansible vault password on AWS SecretManager.**

 ## Description
 --------------------------------------------------